nixworks/public/news/2009/11/16/README.md

 ##### Algeria
 ### [ Algeria deploys security at the Egyptian embassy in Algiers after Egyptian businesses are attacked in the capital, and security is also tightened in Sudan ahead of a World Cup play off between the two countries. ](/news/2009/11/16/algeria-deploys-security-at-the-egyptian-embassy-in-algiers-after-egyptian-businesses-are-attacked-in-the-capital-and-security-is-also-tig.md)
-_Context: Algiers, Algeria, World Cup play off between the two countries, Sudan, Egypt_
+_Context: Algeria, World Cup play off between the two countries, Sudan, Egypt, Algiers_

 ##### United Nations
 ### [ The United Nations is criticised after a poster that made reference to China's internet censorship by the OpenNet Initiative at an international conference focussed on Internet freedom in Sharm el-Sheik, Egypt, is removed. ](/news/2009/11/16/the-united-nations-is-criticised-after-a-poster-that-made-reference-to-china-s-internet-censorship-by-the-opennet-initiative-at-an-internat.md)